cysouw/diathesis/text/c05_preverbs.md

 ### --- Patientive alternations --- {.unnumbered}

-Some intransitives show a peculiar phenomenon when prefixed: they are still intransitive but become more patient-like in that the participle can be used attributively (one of the characteristics often discussed under the heading of the 'unaccusative hypothesis', see [@sec:participles-restrictions]).
+Some intransitives show a peculiar phenomenon when prefixed: they are still intransitive but the subject becomes more patient-like in that the participle can be used attributively (one of the characteristics often discussed under the heading of the 'unaccusative hypothesis', see [@sec:participles-restrictions]).
 For example, the verbs *schlafen* 'to sleep' [@next a] and *einschlafen* 'to fall asleep' [@next b] are both intransitive.
 However, only *eingeschlafen* can be used attributively [@next c,d], see [@sec:preverb-intransitive-with-unaccusative].

 ::: ex
 a.
 Der Junge schläft.